-FIFA Odds are, next to NBA 2K and F1, the most popular sports simulators odds you can find online.
-Today, the esport scene associated with the EA title revolves around the FIFA’s eWorld Cup associated tournaments.
-As one of the biggest FIFA events of the year, the FeWC is an annual tournament organised by FIFA in partnership with EA SPORTS that gathers the world’s top 32 players in a massive showdown with hundreds of thousands of dollars in prize money.
+As one of the biggest FIFA events of the year, the FeWC is an annual tournament organised by FIFA in partnership with EA SPORTS.
+The championship gathers the world’s top 32 players in a massive showdown.
+Not only that, but they also gather hundreds of thousands of dollars in prize money.

 The American Odds format is, as the name suggests, most commonly used in the USA.